1Mike3/MCSD_Timers/README.md

 *

 # Concerning the Blocking functions
-* It seems Like the function Enters the Timmer Interrupt on Startup but the function seems to be working as intended.
 * I tried and failed repeatedly to use the HAL SLEEP Command, i have no clue why i can't make the commented out code work, i made it work anyway by polling the SR register.